There are lots of ways to get help in this course—here are four big tips:

 git pushis working correctly, and work on it at least till you get stuck—that way you’ll know what stuff you need to ask questions about.
 Because we use GitLab for assignment submissions we can tell when you made your first push—so if you only started the night before the due date then there’s no hiding that fact.

-Ask good questions on the forum: you’re probably not the only one with the same question, so if you ask it there then others can benefit as well.
+Ask good questions on the forum or on Microsoft Teams: you’re probably not the only one with the same question, so if you ask it there then others can benefit as well.
 Learning how to ask good questions is a useful skill in this course and beyond, and this course gives you a chance to practice that skill :)

 Helpful contact info